Best waterproof running jackets for men and women

 Montane Spine Jacket

-This is the most expensive jacket by quite some margin, but you get a fully-featured piece of kit for your cash.
+This is an expensive jacket, but you get a fully-featured piece of kit for your cash.
 There’s an adjustable, wire-peaked hood, two waist adjustments and two mesh-lined pockets.

 This, and the inclusion of Gore-Tex Active, all adds up to a weight of 245g (UK size medium).
 That being said, it also makes this the best jacket in sustained and heavy rain.
 The inclusion of a waterproof membrane means it’s not the most breathable, but the mesh-lined pockets help with ventilation.